20 Types of Gases with Uses (Both Natural and Synthetic)

 For anesthesia

-• Gases like halothane, enflurane, ether, chloroform are used to make the person lose consciousness.
+• Gases like halothane, enflurane, ether, and chloroform are used to make the person lose consciousness.

 • This loss of consciousness for the desired time is called anesthesia.